colwem/LPMCCasino/specifications.md

 ##Overview
 This is a functional specification, designed to give direction as to how the user will interact with the applet.
 It is not intended to be a piece of technical documentation, nor is it a complete list of needed features or ideas.
-It is merely a starting point ni order to have a framework with which to work from.
+It is merely a starting point in order to have a framework with which to work from.

 ##Flow of User Interaction
             Login page